Best Online Master’s Degrees in: Gerontology

 Those who graduate from master’s programs in gerontology may go on to take up leadership positions in geriatric care management, assisted living centers, nursing homes, adult day care businesses, senior centers, organizations that provide elder housing or other services for older adults, or other nonprofit, government, or private-sector jobs that entail working with the elderly.
 Job titles might include senior recreation specialist, diet aides, elder care consultant, case manager, social worker, executive director of assisted living or memory care center, or community service/social service coordinator.

 Many social and community service managers also work exclusively with the elderly, providing services such as adult day care, meal delivery, and more.
 These professionals are responsible for running the day-to-day operations of their organizations and directing staff and volunteers who provide various services to their target population.
-Employment is projected to grow by 27% between 2010 and 2020, and these managers reported a median salary of $57,950 as of May 2010, the BLS stated.
+Employment is projected to grow by 27% between 2010 and 2020, and these managers reported a median salary of $57,950, the BLS stated.
 Remember, however, that salaries for people who work with the elderly vary greatly depending on your level of experience, the size and type of organization you work for, the region of the country you live in, and other considerations.